ItokawaK/MoNaS/README.md

 - `-s`, `--species`

   This option specifies the name of directory storing reference files of each species.
-By default, this directory will be searched in the **MoNaS/references/**.
+By default, this directory will be searched in the built-in reference folder `MoNaS/monas/references/`.
 In stead, you can explicitly specify another directory using `-r, --ref_root` option (see below).

 - `-l`, `--sample_list`